sasilver75/admire-finetuning-sam/README.md

 1. `pre-commit install`
 2. `pre-commit run --all-files`
 This ensures that everyone has access the same pinned, resolved versions of dependencies.

+### Code

+Hey Sicong.
+All of the code that we actually used is in the `/v2` folder.
+The stuff outside the v2 folder (top-level) were failed attempts to use Unsloth.
+I ended up just using TRL.
+Edit: I cut a bunch of files from the top-level that ended up not being relevant.
+A lot of work there, but nothing that made it into the final finetune/eval.